 Even with ballot error, RCV gives more voters a voice

-Though ballot exhaustion can happen in ranked-choice elections, it’s far less common than on pick-one, plurality ballots, and in two-round elections.
-Ranked-choice ballots are one of the most powerful tools available for anyone who cares about voting rights.
-They can streamline the election process and do away with one of the biggest sources of voter disenfranchisement: low-turnout elections, giving voters a real chance to have their candidate preferences influence a final election outcome.
+Though ballot exhaustion can happen in ranked-choice elections, it’s far less common than voter drop-off in two-round elections.
+Ranked-choice ballots are one of the most powerful tools available for anyone who cares about voting rights and increasing voter participation.
+They can streamline the election process and do away with one of the biggest sources of voter disenfranchisement: low-turnout elections.
+As a result, they give voters a real chance to have their candidate preferences influence a final election outcome.
 These factors together cause the number of voters who have a voice in all stages of an election to skyrocket compared with pick-one, plurality ballots.

 Advocates looking to combat voter disenfranchisement often work within the existing plurality system.
 But voting method reform is what can cut to the heart of barriers that stifle voices in our democracy.